genuinetools/reg/README.md

    @jfrazelle <no-reply@butts.com>

 COMMANDS:
-     list, ls  list all repositories
+     delete    delete a specific reference of a repository list, ls  list all repositories
-     tags      get the tags for a repository manifest  get the json manifest for the specific reference of a repository help, h   Shows a list of commands or help for one command
+     manifest  get the json manifest for the specific reference of a repository tags      get the tags for a repository help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: